Dilashmar/Codepath-IOS101-Prework/README.md

 Submitted by: **Dilashma Rajak**

-**ColorSwap Button** is an app that... [allows you to easily change the background color with just a click of a butto.n]
+**ColorSwap Button** is an app that allows you to easily change the background color with just a click of a button

 Time spent: **3** hours spent in total